renanrboliveira/resume/README.md

 ## About me

-I am software engineer and passionate for web and new technologies, I <3 Javascript and Ruby on Rails, but I am always open about another technology.
-I live in constant learning.
+Hey!
+I’m software engineer with focus in web technologies and infrastructure.
+I like big challenges and I help find good solutions.
+And now I’m diving into in functional programming.

 ## Skills